SimonChung2/SkillMastery-Node-Express-Mongo/README.md

 # SkillMastery Express API

-SkillMastery Express API is a server-side application built with Express.js for handling various operations related to tutors, learners, and menu links.
-It is designed to work in conjunction with a front-end client and a MongoDB database.
+SkillMastery Express API is a server-side application built with Express.js for handling various operations related to tutors, learners, and admins.
+It is designed to work in conjunction with a React front-end and a MongoDB database.

 ## Getting Started